arpg/udp_mesh/README.md

 UDP Mesh was originally designed to run on ROS Melodic.
 The `python3` branch should work on Ros Noetic.

 ## Papers
 The following papers provide more details on UDP Mesh.
-If you find this work helpful or use any of this code please cite one or more of the following works:
+If you find this work helpful or use any of this code, please cite one or more of the following works:

 **Heterogeneous Ground-Air Autonomous Vehicle Networking in Austere Environments: Practical Implementation of a Mesh Network in the DARPA Subterranean Challenge**